 Some Plants May Need Early PruningAn accelerated spring means many plants will bloom sooner than expected, which can also mean earlier pruning.

-If you rushed to put your hoses away in the cold last fall, check them now - before you start the gardening season.
+How's Your Hose?If you rushed to put your hoses away in the cold last fall, check them now - before you start the gardening season.

 Use Your Snow Shovel In The GardenWhether or not we get piles more of the white stuff you know what a snow shovels' pretty good for?
 Cleaning up lots of little things in the garden.

 Do A Little Winter WeedingGetting out in the garden on a sunny January day gives you some fresh air and exercise, and it helps keep weeds that germinate in winter under control.